 How to Pay

-Online payments may be made with electronic checks (no fee) or major credit/debit cards (2.85% service fee).
+Online payments may be made with electronic checks (no fee) or major credit/debit cards (2.85% service fee; Please note: the service fee will increase to 2.95% effective December 15, 2023).
 For additional information on making payments online, visit How to Make Payment.

 Once you have logged in to Student Account Center:

-Students: Log in through the Student Menu on WebAdvisor > Student Account Center > Make Payment
+Students: Log in to Student Account Center > Make Payment

-Parents: Log in through the Parents/Guardian Menu on WebAdvisor > Student Account Center Authorized User > Make Payment (Must be authroized by student.
+Parents: Log in to Student Account Center Authorized User > Make Payment (Must be authorized by student.
 More information available at How to Authorize Users)

 Appointments are appreciated for all in person visits.

 Payments are accepted in person at the Office of Student Accounts during business hours in the form of cash, check or money order.
 All credit or debit card payments must be processed online via Student Account Center.
-Credit and debit card transactions will incur a non refundable 2.85% service fee.
+Credit and debit card transactions will incur a non refundable 2.85% service fee (Please note: the service fee will increase to 2.95% effective December 15, 2023).

 Transfermate International Payments

 You may mail a check or money order to our office using the appropriate address below.
 All checks must include the student’s name, ID number, a current driver's license number and state of issue, and a daytime telephone number.
 Credit and debit card payments are not available in person, by fax or over the phone.
 All credit or debit card payments must be processed online via Student Account Center.
-Credit and debit card transactions will incur a non refundable 2.85% service fee.
+Credit and debit card transactions will incur a non refundable 2.85% service fee (Please note: the service fee will increase to 2.95% effective December 15, 2023).

 Postal mailing address for items sent with the United States Postal Service: